-Among the reasons why ironSource is trusted by so many global game producers is their ability to provide multi-platform support, offering the lightweight SDK and stability of the service.
+Among the reasons why header bidding from ironSource is trusted by so many global game producers is their ability to provide multi-platform support, offering the lightweight SDK and stability of the service.

 Although ironSource SDK isn’t open-source, the proprietary software available by ironSource Mobile Ltd. may include or link to certain third-party software generally available under free and open-source software licenses.